ibm-cloud-docs/containers/cs_clusters.md

 ## Next steps
 {: #next_steps}

-When the cluster is up and running, you can check out the following tasks:
+When the cluster is up and running, you can check out the following cluster administration tasks:
 - If you created the cluster in a multizone capable zone, [spread worker nodes by adding a zone to your cluster](/docs/containers?topic=containers-add_workers).
 - [Deploy an app in your cluster.](/docs/containers?topic=containers-app#app_cli)
 - [Set up your own private registry in {{site.data.keyword.cloud_notm}} to store and share Docker images with other users.](/docs/services/Registry?topic=registry-getting-started)